-Any musical note, with or sans words can be trademarked in India.
+Any musical note, with or sans words can be trademark registration in India.
 The practice of trademarking sound is popular in the West, particularly in the United States and with each passing day, the practice is picking up in India as well.

 Trademark Act in India provides for protection of graphical representation of sound and also those sounds which are in the form of musical notes.
 Once the sound as acquired distinctive sign, it is eligible to be trademarked.
 For a common consumer, the sound should be distinctive enough for him to relate that to a particular good service.
 There is no particular law which states that sound marks be excluded from registration but instances of registering a sound mark is rare, particularly in India.

 There are certain clauses which how one can apply for sound mark registration.